i3mainz/chronontology-spatialapi/README.md

 Run `mvn clean install site` for cleaning, building, testing and generating the documentation files.

+Run the war-file using maven with `mvn tomcat7:run` in an installed Tomcat.
+Usually Tomcat will use port 8080 on `http://localhost:8080/`.

 Run the war-file as in Tomcat using Netbeans with `Run / Debug` or deploy it to an existing Tomcat.
-Normally Tomcat will use port 8080.
+Using Netbeans, usually Tomcat will use port 8084 on `http://localhost:8084/`.

 Running `mvn test` will run the unit tests with `JUnit`.